TuanLenh/CS100-Final-Project/README.md

 Super Smash Bros. is considered one of the most iconic, influential video games of all time, capturing the hearts of many for generations.
 It's a crossover fighting game (developed by Nintendo) that features numerous characters (such as Mario, Luigi, and Bowser) with special powers, unique statistics, and level-up abilities.
 One of the best features of the game is its multiplayer aspet; it allows users to battle with family, friends, and other individuals.
 After playing this game for hours upon hours as children, it's extremely appealing to create a simpler text-based terminal version of the game for this project.

-## What languages/tools/technologies do you plan to use?
+## What languages/tools/technologies does our team plan to use?

 There are various tools our group will utilize throughout the process of developing our project.